stacy8popova/PyGBSThr/README.md

 # Support

-Please, don't hesitate to share your suggestions, comments or critics with the authors and send them to a.popova@rqc.ru.
+Please, don't hesitate to share your suggestions, comments or critics with the authors and send it to a.popova@rqc.ru.

 ### Warning
 There are the range of parameters, where our code performs the best.
 At the same time, we think that this version can be improved to obtain stabler result of a wider range of parameters.